Vetii/jacop/README.md

     mvn install -DskipTests

-The jar file will be generated into directory jacop/target.
+The jar file will be generated into the `target` directory.

 One can test the setup by running:

     java -jar target/jacop-x.x.x.jar fd.Sudoku

 Where `fd` stands for 'finite domain'.
-See the `src/main/java/org/jacop/examples/` for more examples.
+See the `src/main/java/org/jacop/examples/` directory for more examples.

 Compilation
 -----------